On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Problem description - Governing equations

-Macroscopic simulations were performed using a second order finite difference method combined with an augmented Lagragian approach described in the appendix.
-In practice, the flow rate is driven by imposing a pressure difference $\Delta P$ between inlet and outlet, but it is more convenient to use the mean pressure gradient $\langle \nabla P \rangle = \frac{ \Delta P}{L}$ as control parameter, where $L$ is the length of the system.
-Lateral boundary conditions are periodic.
-Althugh there are many different parameters, the focus of this study will be on the amplitude of the disorder $\sigma_f$, the flow index $n$ and the exponent $\gamma$.
-Parameters $A$, $\mu$ and $\kappa_0$ will thus be kept constant with $A=1$, $\mu=0.1$ and $\kappa_0=1$.
-Based on these parameters a characteristic velocity and a characteristic pressure gradient can be defined and be used for non-dimensionalization. $\uref$ and $\gref$ represent the velocity and the pressure gradient at which the system would change its behavior if the field were homogeneous (\emph{i.e} $\sigma_f=0$).
+Although there are many different parameters, in this study we will focus on the disorder amplitude $\sigma_f$, the flow index $n$ and the exponent $\gamma$.
+As discussed in \ref{sec:numerical_method}, the numerical method is particularly efficient for specific values of $n \in [1/3; 1/2; 2/3; 1; 3/2; 2; 3]$, which are the values used in this work.
+The parameters $A$, $\mu$ and $\kappa_0$ will be kept constant with $A=1$, $\mu=0.1$ and $\kappa_0=1$.

+Based on these parameters, a characteristic velocity $\uref = A \kappa_0 ^\gamma$ and a characteristic pressure gradient $\gref = \frac{\mu \uref}{\kappa_0}$ are defined and will be used for non-dimensionalization.
+Basically, $\uref$ and $\gref$ represent the velocity and pressure gradient at which the system would change behavior if the field were homogeneous (\emph{i.e} $\sigma_f=0$).